Eurac-Research/ado-data/README.md

 Repository holding the data that is to be visualized on the public portal https://ado.eurac.edu (frontend repo https://github.com/Eurac-Research/ADO)

+## Data Usage and Citation
+If you are planning to use any data published in this repository, please read [About the Data](https://ado.eurac.edu/md/about-the-data) of the ADO webportal and cite them accordingly.

 ## Contents

 - ./factsheets/